meiyi1986/GPJSS/README.md

 The surrogate model is the HalfShop model proposed by Su Nguyen:

-Nguyen, S., Zhang, M., Tan, K.C., 2016.
-Surrogate-Assisted Genetic Programming With Simplified Models for Automated Design of Dispatching Rules.
+Nguyen, S., Zhang, M., Tan, K.C., 2016. <a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7473913">Surrogate-Assisted Genetic Programming With Simplified Models for Automated Design of Dispatching Rules</a>.
 IEEE Transactions on Cybernetics 1–15. doi:10.1109/TCYB.2016.2562674

 1. Run the params file src/yimei/algorithms/surrogategp/surrogategp.params
 2. The result file is the same as that obtained by simple GP.